Our Employee Resource Groups: fostering connections in the community

 The reach of belonging extends beyond the doors of our facilities.
 Employee Resource Groups have established connections with community organizations through event participation and partnerships.

-During Lebanon’s 2022 Pride Month activities, the GSA hosted a table and purchased headsets for any employee who wanted to attend a “Silent Disco” celebration.
+During Lebanon’s 2022 Pride Month activities, for example, the GSA hosted a table and purchased headsets for any employee who wanted to attend a “Silent Disco” celebration.
 “We’re trying to do little things together that collectively make a big impact,” says Abbey Berge-Clogston, program coordinator, Office of DEIB.
 “When people attend our events, they feel like what we give them is valuable.
 It doesn’t have to be extravagant—just meaningful.”

 When hosting events, ERGs use culturally-authentic and locally-sourced vendors to provide food, entertainment and other offerings.
 “Our activities are building bridges in the community,” explains Malcolm.
 “They are allowing small and minority-owned businesses to engage with Dartmouth Health.”